threefoldtecharchive/jumpscaleX_core/docs/Installation/README.md

  - Server started ok
  ```

- This should open up a browser window (crome) with the 3bot connect login screen
+ This should open up a browser window (crome) with the 3bot connect login screen.